CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex01_KQL.md

     SecurityEvent
     | where TimeGenerated > ago(1h)
     | summarize dcount(IpAddress)
     ```

-1. The following statement is a rule to detect Invalid password failures across multiple applications for the same account.
-In the Query Window enter the following statement and select **Run**:

-    ```KQL
-    let timeframe = 30d;
-    let threshold = 1;
-    SigninLogs
-    | where TimeGenerated >= ago(timeframe)
-    | where ResultDescription has "Invalid password"
-    | summarize applicationCount = dcount(AppDisplayName) by UserPrincipalName, IPAddress
-    | where applicationCount >= threshold
-    ```

-1. The following statement demonstrates the **arg_max()** function, which returns one or more expressions when the argument is maximized.
-The following statement will return the most current row from the SecurityEvent table for the computer SQL10.NA.contosohotels.com.
-The * in the arg_max function requests all columns for the row.
-In the Query Window enter the following statement and select **Run**:

-    ```KQL
-    SecurityEvent
-    | where Computer == "SQL10.na.contosohotels.com"
-    | summarize arg_max(TimeGenerated,*) by Computer
-    ```

-1. The following statement demonstrates the **arg_min()** function, which returns one or more expressions when the argument is minimized.
-In this statement, the oldest SecurityEvent for the computer SQL10.NA.contosohotels.com will be returned as the result set.
-In the Query Window enter the following statement and select **Run**:

-    ```KQL
-    SecurityEvent
-    | where Computer == "SQL10.na.contosohotels.com"
-    | summarize arg_min(TimeGenerated,*) by Computer
-    ```

 1. The following statements demonstrate the importance of understanding results based on the order of the *pipe*.
 In the Query Window enter the following queries and run each query separately: